tparnell96/bytten/src/resume.md

 ---

-- Conduct routine checkups on wireless access points.
 - Respond to outages and coverage loss using ITSM and Network Management solutions.
-- Deploy and maintain automated network configuration solutions.
+- Deploy and maintain automated network configuration solution.
 - Oversee the deployment of equipment lifecycle projects.
 - Assist in deploying new wireless networks.

 ---

 ### **Senior Field Service Technician / Team Lead**
 **NTT DATA Services, Nashville, TN**
 *October 2021 – April 2023*
 - Led the NTT maintenance team for VUMC.
 - Verified maintenance on supported devices and handled IT incidents and requests.
-- Managed the deployment of 261 new Computer-on-Wheels carts and 102 mobile phones for a new acquisition.
+- Managed the deployment of 261 new Computer-on-Wheels carts and 102 iPhones for a new acquisition.

 ---

 ### **Network Specialist**
 **Advantage Technologies, Nashville, TN**
 *November 2020 – October 2021*
-- Installed servers, workstations, cabling, and network equipment for multiple Dental offices in Tennesee.
+- Installed servers, workstations, network cabling, and network equipment for multiple Dental offices in Tennesee.
-- Troubleshot software and hardware issues for supported locations.
+- Troubleshot software and hardware issues for supported locations remotely.

 ---